JibranKalia/printf/README.md

 ## Credits

-This README was heavily inpspired by [Antonin Gavrel](https://github.com/agavrel)
+This README was heavily inspired by [Antonin Gavrel](https://github.com/agavrel)